binakot/Multi-Node-TimescaleDB/README.md

 WITH (timescaledb.continuous)
 AS
 SELECT
-  time_bucket('1 day', time) as bucket, imei, avg(speed) as avg, max(speed) as max, min(speed) as min
+  time_bucket('30 days', time) as bucket, imei, avg(speed) as avg, max(speed) as max, min(speed) as min
-FROM
-  telemetries
+FROM telemetries
-GROUP BY bucket, imei;
+GROUP BY imei, bucket;
 ```

 ## Useful links